 The Accounts Receivable section displays the accounts receivable for amounts owed by providers.
 The accounts receivable is set to automatically recover any outstanding balance so that money owed is automatically recouped from the provider.
-If the full amount cannot be recouped during the current financial cycle, an outstanding balance will appear under "Accounts Receivable."
-The "Total Recoupment" field lists the cumulative amount recovered for the accounts receivable.
+If the full amount cannot be recouped during the current financial cycle, an outstanding balance will appear in the "Balance" column.